Home Privacy Policy Feedback Link to us Site Map Forums

-Excel: Test each value in column A and copy matching values into new workbooks (name workbooks the value found in column A) in Excel 2003/XP/2000/97
+MS Excel 2003: Test each value in column A and copy matching values into new workbooks (use Column A value to name the workbook)

 Then the macro would continue comparing the values in column A starting from Cell A51 until a different value was encountered.
 It would then copy the data into another new workbook and so on...until all values had been evaluated in column A.